 Traditionally acne is the cause of spots on your back, but friction with clothes and sweat in the summer can also result in irritation of the skin.
 The skin on your back has larger pores, which are in turn more likely to become clogged.

-Make sure to have a shower on hot summer days and soon after exercise to reduce risk of outbreaks.
+How to get rid of spots on back: Make sure to have a shower on hot summer days and soon after exercise to reduce risk of outbreaks.
 Body scrubs and exfoliation can also help to ease stubborn outbreaks.